davidmalcolm/gcc-newbies-guide/gotchas-and-faq.rst

 by skimming through the `Bugzilla`_.
 Thus you want to assign it to yourself.
 However, the *Assignee* field is uneditable, **even though you are connected**.

-The reason is simple, using any 'lambda' account created on our Bugzilla only provides a limited access.
-To get access to the whole lot, you will need to log in using a sourceware.org / gcc.gnu.org email address, that you can get by following the steps described here `<https://sourceware.org/cgi-bin/pdw/ps_form.cgi>`_.
+The reason is simple: by default, accounts created on our Bugzilla only have limited access.
+To get write access to fields such as *Assignee*, you will need to log in using a sourceware.org / gcc.gnu.org email address that you can get by following the steps described here `<https://sourceware.org/cgi-bin/pdw/ps_form.cgi>`_.

 .. list-table::
   :header-rows: 1

-  * - With 'lambda' account
+  * - With regular account
     - With 'gcc.gnu.org' account
   * - .. image:: images/grayed-out-assignee.bugzilla.png
     - .. image:: images/sourceware-login-assignee.bugzilla.png